3D-printed firearm: United Kingdom

 In the United Kingdom, the Firearms Act 1968 bans the manufacturing of guns and gun parts without government approval.
 Hence, 3D printed weapons are de facto banned because the law bans all manufacturing, regardless of method.
 However, the Home Office updated its Guide on Firearms Licensing Law to specifically mention the ban on 3D printed weapons.

 In June 2019, Tendai Muswere, aged 26, became the first person in the United Kingdom charged with making a gun with a 3D printer.
-The firearm in question, which he claims was merely a movie-prop for a dystopian film he was working on, was found during a raid following claims he was growing and selling cannabis.
+The firearm in question, which he claims was merely a prop for a dystopian film he was working on, was found during a raid following claims he was growing and selling cannabis.
 Originally in October 2017, he claimed he was only printing gun-like models, however in February 2018, following another raid, it was found his intentions were to make a working firearm based on his browser history and some working gun components found in his house along with homemade gunpowder.

 United States

-Under the Undetectable Firearms Act any firearm that cannot be detected by a metal detector is illegal to manufacture, so legal designs for firearms such as the Liberator require a metal plate to be inserted into the printed body.
+Under the Undetectable Firearms Act, any firearm that cannot be detected by a metal detector is illegal to manufacture, so legal designs for firearms such as the Liberator require a metal plate to be inserted into the printed body.
 The Act was renewed for five years in 1998, and ten years in 2003 and 2013.
 The subject of 3D printed guns gained such attention that in 2014, Netflix included it in its documentary "Print the Legend", a film about the significance of 3D printing technology.

 The company Defense Distributed, founded by Cody Wilson, started posting 3D-printed gun blueprints on the Internet in 2013.
 The Obama Administration decided to amend International Traffic in Arms Regulations to include 3D-printed firearms in 2015.
 With these changes in place, the United States Department of State Directorate of Defense Trade Controls ordered Defense Distributed to remove the plans since it was not licensed to export them.
 Various federal courts ruled in Defense Distributed v.
 United States Department of State which claimed the regulations violated the First and Second Amendments to the United States Constitution.
 The State Department settled the case by giving an export license to Defense Distributed, prevailing despite lawsuits from several states to prevent it.